 - Degree Level:

 - Program Description:

-The 6-week course "Social Realities in Mexico" (January/February) is an academic program meant to sharpen the students' awareness of the main development concerns and social challenges in Latin America.
+The 6-week course "Social Realities in Mexico" (January 4th - February 17th 2019) is an academic program meant to sharpen the students' awareness of the main development concerns and social challenges in Latin America.
 At the same time, the participants acquire factual, technical and theoretical knowledge to undertake those challenges, and strengthen their foundation skills through first-hand experience.

 The key factors of the program are an appealing balance of academic and social activities, full immersion into the Mexican culture and society, and direct contact with experts, NGOs and the local population.
 All program components have the quality standards of Universidad Iberoamericana (“IBERO”), one of Latin America’s highest ranked universities.

 The mainstays of the program are:

 - Mexico City, the oldest metropolis on the American continent, is situated in the central region of Mexico at about 2,240 meters (7,392 feet) above sea level, flanked by two volcanoes.
 Previously known as the “City of Palaces”, the former capital of the Aztec empire today is a vibrant global city with international flair, where new and old traditions coexist.
 Mexico City is one of the largest urban agglomerations in the world.
 As a melting pot of different cultures, and being a site of extreme contrasts between high tech and poverty, development and recess, the city provides a perfect setting for this kind of study programs.
 The program will conclude with a one-week study tour to one of the most beautiful and interesting states in southern Mexico: Chiapas.
 On this fascinating trip, the group will visit some of Mexico’s most important cultural and natural highlights, get in contact with the local indigenous population, and visit local organizations and NGOs.